RKMIST/Del-Norte-Association-of-Sustainable-Farmers-Saftey-and-OSHA-Log-Book/_posts/2024-01-22-ideationcheckA copy.md

   });

-  // Define what data items the objectStore will contain this can be the attributes of the player's farm to reference later and build the game from objectStore.createIndex("irrigationMethod", "drip", { unique: false });
+  // Define what data items the objectStore will contain this can be the attributes of the player's farm to reference later and build the game from
+  // These values will be determined from the game selections from the game loop objectStore.createIndex("irrigationMethod", "drip", { unique: false });
   objectStore.createIndex("farmStyle", "terraced", { unique: false });